gcohenfr/gcohenfr.github.io/pub.md

 # Work Submitted or in Progress

 1) *Nikolas Krstic, Kevin Multani*, David S. Wishart, Tom Blydt-Hansen, ***Gabriela Cohen Freue***.
 The impact of methodological choices when developing a metabolomic predictive model of T cell-mediated rejection.
-Under review in *Statistics in Medicine* since July 2020.
+Under review in *Statistics in Medicine*.
 Invited to revise and resubmit.

 2) *Arjun Baghela*, ..., ***Gabriela Cohen Freue***, and Robert E.W.
 Hancock.
 Early gene expression signatures triage hospital patients with prospective sepsis into mechanistic endotypes, predict severity, and are relevant to Covid-19 sepsis.
 Ready for submission.